Constantine (film): Plot

-At the morgue, Constantine's friend Father Hennesy discovers a symbol on Isabel's wrist but is killed by the half-breed demon Balthazar.
-Constantine and Angela discover Hennesy carved the symbol into his hand for them to find.
-Angela also finds a clue hidden in Isabel's hospital room concerning a chapter of Hell's bible.
-Before being killed by Balthazar, Constantine's ally Beeman tells the pair the symbol represents the antichrist Mammon, Lucifer's son, and the chapter prophesies him usurping his father and conquering the Earth, using a powerful psychic and divine assistance; the psychic, Isabel, killed herself to stop Mammon.
-Angela reveals she possessed powers like Isabel's but repressed them to avoid being deemed insane like her sister.
-Constantine helps Angela reawaken her powers by inducing a near-death experience, and she uses them to find Balthazar.

-Constantine interrogates Balthazar and learns that the blood of Christ on the spear tip is Mammon's divine assistance, and Angela has been chosen as his new host.
+At the morgue, Constantine's friend Father Hennessy discovers a mysterious symbol on Isabel's wrist but is killed by the half-breed demon Balthazar.
+Constantine and Angela later uncover that Hennessy carved the symbol into his own hand for them to find.
+Angela also discovers a hidden message from Isabel referencing a chapter from Hell's Bible.
+Before being killed by Balthazar, Constantine's ally Beeman reveals that the symbol represents the antichrist Mammon, Lucifer's son.
+The chapter foretells Mammon usurping his father and conquering Earth using a powerful psychic and divine assistance; Isabel, a powerful psychic, sacrificed herself to thwart Mammon's plan.
+Angela confesses that she possessed similar psychic abilities but repressed them to avoid being labeled insane like her sister.
+To help Angela rediscover her powers, Constantine induces a near-death experience.
+With her reawakened abilities, Angela locates Balthazar.
+Constantine interrogates Balthazar, who reveals that the blood of Christ on the spear tip is Mammon's divine assistance, and Angela will be his host.
 An unseen entity destroys Balthazar and abducts Angela who becomes possessed by Mammon.

 With the help of witch doctor Papa Midnite, Constantine induces visions to locate Angela at the psychiatric hospital.
-Alongside his driver and apprentice, Chas Kramer, Constantine arms himself and assaults the building, battling through hordes of demons to Angela.
+Alongside his apprentice, Chas Kramer, Constantine arms himself and assaults the building, battling through hordes of demons to Angela.
 Constantine and Chas seemingly exorcise Mammon from her, but Chas is killed by the unseen force, revealed to be Gabriel.
-Resentful at God's favoritism for humanity and forgiveness for even the most wicked, Gabriel intends to unleash Hell on Earth so that those who survive will become truly "worthy" of His love.
-Gabriel tosses Constantine away and prepares to pierce Angela with the spear tip to unleash Mammon.
+Resentful at God's favoritism for humanity and forgiveness for even the most wicked, Gabriel intends to unleash Hell on Earth so that those who survive will become truly worthy of His love.
+Gabriel tosses Constantine away and prepares to stab Angela with the spear tip to unleash Mammon.

 Desperate, Constantine commits suicide by slitting his wrists, knowing that Lucifer will personally come to collect him.
 Time pauses and Constantine convinces Lucifer to intervene and stop Mammon.
-Gabriel ineffectually attempts to smite Lucifer, revealing God has abandoned her, and Lucifer burns away Gabriel's wings before banishing Mammon to Hell.
-Lucifer offers to restore Constantine to life for his assistance, but he instead asks that Isabel be sent to Heaven.
-Lucifer releases Isabel, but Constantine begins ascending to Heaven for his selfless sacrifice.
-Infuriated, Lucifer restores Constantine to life and removes his cancer, believing that, in time, he will prove he belongs in Hell.
+Gabriel attempts to smite Lucifer, but is unable to, as Gabriel no longer has God's favor.
+Lucifer burns Gabriel's wings away while also banishing Mammon back to Hell.
+He then reluctantly offers to restore Constantine to life for his assistance.
+Constantine instead asks that Isabel be sent to Heaven.
+Lucifer releases Isabel and starts dragging Constantine to Hell, but Constantine begins ascending to Heaven for his selfless sacrifice.
+Infuriated, Lucifer restores Constantine to life and removes his cancer, believing that, in time, Constantine will prove he belongs in Hell.
 Constantine punches the now-mortal Gabriel before leaving and entrusts Angela with securing the spear tip.

-In a post-credits scene, Constantine visits Chas's grave and witnesses Chas in an angelic form.
+In a post-credits scene, Constantine visits Chas's grave and witnesses him in an angelic form.